-The current fire season for the Marlborough District Council Zone is: Open.
-The Restricted fire season was lifted and replaced with an open fire season on Thursday 25 April 2013 at 8.00 am and will remain in force until further notice.
+The current fire season for the Marlborough District Council Zone is Prohibited.
+The Prohibited Fire Season (Total Fire Ban) will remain in force until further notice.

 Fire seasons changes throughout the year.
 An open fire season is normally in place from 1 May through to 1 October (no permit required during this season), unless you live in a special fire protection zone (see below).

 A restricted season or prohibited fire season (total fire ban) is put in place when the fire risk reaches specified levels.